Inspired by Greek Spanakopita, this easy skillet chicken and spinach recipe with feta is the ultimate weeknight dinner cooked in 30 minutes.

 When adding salt, take into consideration the saltiness of the feta cheese.

-- 1 cup bread crumbs ( use gluten-free if you can’t eat gluten)
+- 1 cup breadcrumbs, ( use gluten-free if you can’t eat gluten)

-- 2 tablespoons olive oil
+- 4 tablespoons olive oil

-- 1 tablespoon sesame
+- 1 tablespoon sesame seeds

-- 1 teaspoon black sesame
+- 1 teaspoon Nigella seeds

-- 1 leek, chopped (the white and some of the green part)
+- 1 leek, ( chopped (the white and some of the green part))

-- 1 onion, chopped
+- 1 onion, (chopped)

-- 1-2 green onions, chopped
+- 2 green onions, (chopped)

 - Salt and pepper to taste

-- ¼ cup chives, chopped
+- ¼ cup chives, ( chopped)

 - 1 cup feta cheese, ( crumbled or cut in cubes)

-- Transfer 2 tablespoons of olive oil and bread crumbs in a deep skillet and heat over medium/high heat, stirring constantly until well browned and fragrant (about 5 minutes).
-Add the sesame and black sesame and cook for 1-2 minutes more.Transfer to a bowl and set aside.
+- Transfer 2 tablespoons of olive oil and the bread crumbs to a deep skillet and heat over medium/high heat, stirring constantly until well browned and fragrant (about 5 minutes).
+Add the sesame seeds and Nigella seeds and cook for 1-2 minutes more.Transfer to a bowl and set aside.

-- In the same skillet, transfer chicken pieces and drizzle with 1-2 tablespoons olive oil.
-Sauté in one layer over high heat until golden brown on one side, then flip and cook the other side (about 3 minutes each side).When the chicken is cooked through, transfer it to a clean bowl and set aside.
+- In the same skillet, transfer chicken pieces and drizzle with 1-2 tablespoons of olive oil.
+Sauté over high heat until golden brown on one side without stirring, then flip and cook from the other side (about 3 minutes each side).When the chicken is cooked through, transfer it to a clean bowl and set aside.